 OrientationYou will be oriented to the Rehabilitation Services Department and to UT Health Northeast starting at 8:00 a.m. on the first day of your affiliation.
 The extent of your orientation will depend on whether you are here for a short affiliation early in your education program, or for a longer affiliation near the end of your program.
 All Affiliations will be a combination of acute Inpatient and Outpatient as all of our therapy staff work in both areas.

 SupervisionYou will have an experienced professional staff member assigned to you as your clinical instructor.
 He or she will provide guidance and assistance as needed, supervise your patient care activities, arrange other learning experiences, and ensure that your evaluation tool is properly completed.
 The amount and type of supervision you are given will depend on your knowledge and skills, and on what you and your CI are comfortable with.

 Generally, you can expect a gradual increase in responsibility and independence, but we do not consider students to be replacement for regular staff.
 Your CI or another staff member will always be available to provide guidance and assistance if needed.
 You will have the opportunity to work with other staff members and their patients.

 Learning ExperiencesThe primary reason for clinical affiliations is to help you integrate knowledge and apply professional skills in a clinical setting.
-Because of the varying nature of our patient load, you may have the opportunity to practice some skills a great deal and others rarely or never.
 Together we will review your goals for the affiliation and will try to arrange appropriate patient care opportunities.